 2. Asian Stir-Fry

 A stir-fry usually comes together in just three steps with a choice of protein, a mix of vegetables and a bit of Asian cooking sauce.
-For example, you could try beef and broccoli or BBQ chicken with red onion, red pepper and squash.
+For example, you could try beef and broccoli or teriyaki chicken with zucchini, red pepper and broccoli.
 If you favor plant-based proteins, tofu also makes a versatile main ingredient.

 Do you have any leftover meat from your Asian stir-fry recipe?
 You could try bits of steak in an omelet the next morning or slice up chicken, pork or salmon to use for a lunchtime sandwich or salad.